julienrf/scala-lessons/course/slides/course.md

 def forAll(p: Int => Boolean) = fold[Boolean](true, (n, b) => b && p(n))
 ```

->   - Note that if you use the following signature you can help the type inference mechanism and omit the result type in most cases:
+>   - Note that if you use the following signature you can help the type inference mechanism and omit the applied type in most cases:
 >
 >     ```scala
 >     def fold[A](z: A)(op: (Int, A) => A): A